-Today we celebrate ANZAC Day and honour those Commonwealth Games Australia alumni who represented their country not only at the Games, but at World War I and World War II.
+We honour our Commonwealth Games Australia alumni who represented their country not only at the Games, but at World War I and World War II.

-Commonwealth Games Australia honours the four alumni members who represented their nation at the Games and at the World Wars.
+Commonwealth Games Australia honours our four alumni members who represented their nation at the Games and at the World Wars.

 Gregory ‘Dad’ Wheatley